ecelein/ecelein.github.io/README.md

 - (A Discourse of Life and Death- Mary Sidney in a separately conducted analysis)

 Other tragedies by Shakespeare used in the Normal Stylo:
-Romeo and Juliet
+Romeo and Juliet,
-Hamlet
+Hamlet,
-Othello
+Othello,
-The Life of Timon of Athens
+The Life of Timon of Athens,
-King Lear
+King Lear,
-Julius Caesar
+Julius Caesar,
-Coriolanus
+Coriolanus,
-Titus Andronicus
+Titus Andronicus,
 Troilus and Cressida

 The corpus was expanded by adding authors of distraction, selected on certain criteria that ensure completeness and comparison.
 These include sharing a genre and themes of writing, falling in the same era of writing, and having some connection or relevance to the primary authors.
 These distractor authors allowed a deeper analysis of stylistic patterns, thematic overlaps, and potential influences.
 These include: